Harry S. Truman 1948 presidential campaign: Media and polls; the final days

 As Truman's whistle-stop tour continued the size of the crowd increased.
 The large, mostly spontaneous gatherings at Truman's whistle-stop events were an important sign of a change in the campaign's momentum, but this shift mostly went unnoticed by polling agencies.
 Except for Louis H. Bean and Survey Research Center's (SRC) polls, most of the other polls conducted during the fall campaign polled Dewey having a decisive lead over Truman.
 Dewey's campaign strategy was to avoid major mistakes and act presidential, which likely helped keep his polling numbers high.
 Elmo Roper, a major pollster, announced that his organization would discontinue polling since it had already predicted Dewey's victory by a large majority of electoral votes.
 He said that his whole inclination was to predict Dewey's victory by a heavy margin, and wanted to devote his time and efforts in other things.
 His latest poll showed Dewey leading by an "unbeatable" 44 percent to Truman's 31 percent.

 In early October, when Newsweek in an election survey asked fifty major political writers their prediction, all of them chose Dewey to win.
-When Truman received the article, he said: "I know every one of these fifty fellows.
+When Truman read the article, he said: "I know every one of these fifty fellows.
 There isn't a single one of them has enough sense to pound sand in a rat hole."
 Truman's wife, Bess Truman, was doubtful of Truman's victory, and even asked White House aide Tom Evans: "Does he [Truman] really think he can win?"
 Editors of major media corporations predicted that, in the wake of the expected Democratic defeat nationally, the South would regain its influence in the Democratic Party.

 Of all the speeches Truman gave in September and October, only about seventy were broadcast on the radio even locally; twenty were heard nationally.
 The New York Herald Tribune reported: "The voters are turning out to see the President of the United States; turning out in larger numbers than they will see candidate Dewey."
 Most of the major newspapers like The New York Times, the Los Angeles Times, and The Washington Star endorsed Dewey.
-The only major editorial endorsing Truman was The Boston Post, under the heading "Captain Courageous".
-The Boston Post called Truman "humbly honest, homespun and doggedly determined to do what is best for America as Abraham Lincoln".
+The only major editorial endorsing Truman was in The Boston Post, under the heading "Captain Courageous".
+The Boston Post called Truman "humbly honest, homespun and as doggedly determined to do what is best for America as Abraham Lincoln".
 Truman arrived back at the White House in early October and conducted some meetings with the Democratic National Committee's research division.